ManojkumarMuralidharan/portfolio/README.md

 9. Node Performance Optimization
 10. Hosting on a VPS with SSL
 11. Google Cloud Functions
-12. PWA - Progressive Web Apps
+12. PWA - Progressive Web Apps with service workers for offline experience